All Episodes

 I make no excuses for it.

-I it was something that should not have been done.
+It was something that should not have been done.

-But the real question is the handling of classified material, which is I think what the implication of your question was.
+But the real question is the handling of classified material, which is, I think, what the implication of your question was.

 Classified material has a header which says top secret, secret, confidential.

-And I would I will repeat this, and this is verified in the report by the Department of Justice.
+Nothing, and I will repeat this, and this is verified in the report by the Department of Justice.

 None of the emails sent or received by me had such a header.

-I never sent a receive anything more classified, and now she says it doesn't have a header.
+And now she says it doesn't have a header.

 Well, this arose last night during this big debate, and it raises a lot of questions about Hillary's emails, what has been discovered, what is yet to be discovered.

-He is the founder and the editor in chief of WikiLeaks, he's an Australian computer programmer.
+He is the founder and the editor-in-chief of Wikileaks.

-And uh how are you, sir?
+And how are you, sir?

-Welcome to the uh radio program.
+Welcome to the radio program.

 I appreciate you being here.